SkafteNicki/dtu_mlops/02_code_organisation/readme.md

 1. Download and install one of the editors / IDE and make yourself familiar with it e.g. try out the editor on the files that you created in the final exercise in the last lecture.

-## Conda enviroment
+## Conda environment

 You probably already have [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) installed on your laptop, which is great.
-Conda is an enviroment manager that helps you make sure that the dependencies of different projects does not cross-contaminate each other.
+Conda is an environment manager that helps you make sure that the dependencies of different projects does not cross-contaminate each other.

 ### Exercise